Phoenix Area Service

 Refrigerant diagnostic examples

-Refrigerant service depends on readings, equipment condition, and the type of system.
+Refrigerant service depends on readings, airflow, equipment condition, and the type of system.

-Gauges are one tool, but they do not replace airflow and coil checks.
+Gauge readings are one part of refrigerant diagnostics, but they do not replace airflow and coil checks.

-A frozen coil may involve refrigerant, airflow, metering, or maintenance issues.
+A frozen coil may involve refrigerant, airflow, dirty coils, blower problems, or metering issues.

 Related Refrigerant Pages